 Masks And Gloves: The Precaution Pair

-The coronavirus pandemic has now officially let countries stop functioning.
+The Coronavirus pandemic has now officially let countries stop functioning.
 It has restricted people to their homes and has killed thousands across the globe.
 The news and the data we hear every day is so overwhelming.
-All the authorities, the government, the frontline workers are trying their best to break the chain and stop the spread of this virus, but it is a task and it will take time.
-Therefore, people ought to protect themselves until the virus is contained or a vaccine is found.
+All the authorities, the government, and the frontline workers are trying their best to break the chain and stop the spread of this virus, but it is a task, and it will take time.
+Therefore, people need to protect themselves until the virus is contained or a vaccine is found.

 When it comes to protecting yourself, complying with all the precautionary measures proposed by the government is important.
 However, there is one thing that isn’t mentioned and isn’t given that much importance - wearing gloves.